Listen To Me:

-The neo-feudal world and its aristocracy’s quest for trollightenment.
+The neo-feudal world and its aristocratic champion’s quest for trollightenment.
 Also its aristocracy’s recruiting of the disaffected to further its agenda.
-MRAs, Gamergates, the “endarkenment” (endimming?), the new gilded age. trolls, Mencius Moldbug.
-All those who, losing their hopes to recent economic and political trends, blame people who benefited in any measure for masterminding diabolical conspiracies and want revenge.
-How our society is failing at multiculturalism and tolerance.
+MRAs, Gamergates, the “endarkenment” (surely this should be “endimming”?), the new gilded age, right accelerationism.
+Trolls, Moldbug, Bannonism.
+The mobilisation of clientelism amongst those who, losing their hopes to recent economic and political trends, blame people who benefited in any measure for masterminding diabolical conspiracies and want revenge.
+Multiculturalism and tolerance and its discontents.
+Are the institutions of neofeudalism capable for fostering human progress?
+Or even economic growth?

-My favourite intro was Andrew Barton’s quick guide to the Trollightenment:
+My favourite intro from a couple of years back was Andrew Barton’s quick guide to the Trollightenment:

 The latest idea making the rounds of the fringes of the Libertarian Right (and, to be fair, the Libertarian Right is a fractal body that is 99.999% fringe): Neoreaction, also known as Libertarian Monarchism or, among those partial to wearing fedoras and goatees, the “Dark Enlightenment”; the idea that, perhaps, the Enlightenment and the rise of democracy wasn’t such a good idea, and a return to absolute monarchy would be better for freedom.

-The Moldbug blog is a fascinating read for its internal market positioning; It’s probably a better read if you grew up in the USA without any political studies post compulsory “civics classes” and have internalised the local oddities of their political discourse.
+The Moldbug blog is a fascinating read for its internal market positioning; It’s probably a better read if you grew up in the USA without any political studies after your compulsory “civics classes” (is that what they are called?) and have internalised the local oddities of their particular political discourse.
+I wander what e.g. an Australian targeted one would look like?

-How to build an autocracy is missive from the dystopian future war correspondent:
+How to build an autocracy is a (fictional) missive from the dystopian future correspondent reporting on a soft autocracy:

 The business community learned its lesson early.
 “You work for me, you don’t criticize me,” the president was reported to have told one major federal contractor, after knocking billions off his company’s stock-market valuation with an angry tweet.
 Wise business leaders take care to credit Trump’s personal leadership for any good news, and to avoid saying anything that might displease the president or his family.